bananeira/projet-arctic/docs/index.md

 ## Get Involved & Contact

-**ARCTIc** is created *by students, for students* --- initiated by Jamil Osoria Peralta and Felix Eberle, Computer Science students at the University of Hamburg, with a passion for formal methods and collaborative learning.
+**ARCTIc** is created *by students, for students* --- initiated by Jamil Osoria Peralta and Felix Eberle, Computer Science students at the University of Hamburg, with a great interest for formal methods and collaborative learning.

 If you'd like to contribute your own materials, suggest improvements, or get involved with the platform, please refer to the [contribution information](/Contribute/00-writing-guidelines/)!